 The Compensation Committee is responsible for approving the compensation arrangements of senior management and recommending approval by the board of directors of amendments to our benefit plans.
-At two regularly scheduled meetings during the fiscal year ended July 31, 2003 the Compensation Committee approved stock option awards pursuant to our stock option plans, and developed and approved a compensation plan for the chief executive officer of our company.
-The Compensation Committee did not act by unanimous consent during the fiscal year ended July 31, 2003.
-The Compensation Committee was composed of Mr. Mazzucchelli (Chairperson), Ms. Cote and Mr. Wells during the fiscal year ended July 31, 2003.
+At two regularly scheduled meetings during the fiscal year ended July 31, 2004 the Compensation Committee approved compensation, bonus and option levels for the executive officers of our company.
+The Compensation Committee did not act by unanimous consent during the fiscal year ended July 31, 2004.
+The Compensation Committee was composed of Mr. Mazzucchelli (Chairperson) and Mr. Wells during the fiscal year ended July 31, 2004.